 The next chart shows the percentage of Americans on food stamps (using FRED’s “POP” data series):

 The next chart shows the monthly amount paid to recipients.
-Starting from $6.63 in 1969, the amount has risen steadily, primarily due to inflation.
-However, the amount has dropped by 78 cents since the peak in 2011:
+Starting from $6.63 in 1969, the amount has risen steadily, primarily due to inflation, and spiked to an all-time high during the pandemic:

 The next chart shows the total annual benefits paid out.
 At $74.2 billion in fiscal 2020, this is a major program:

-A program with this many participants incurs huge administrative costs: $3.6 billion in 2013 – and that is only the federal government’s share.
+A program with this many participants incurs huge administrative costs: $5 billion in 2020 – and that is only the federal government’s share.
 In addition, each state spends money to administer their end of the operation.
-The chart shows only federal expenses.
-Costs have declined by $327.4 million since the peak in 2011:
+The chart shows only federal expenses:

 The next chart shows the breakdown of participants by race (see table A.21 of this USDA report):